MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 ### Step 2: Store the system-assigned managed identity in a variable

-Use the following syntax to store the Id (GUID) value of the managed identity in a variable that you'll use in the upcoming steps.
+Use the following syntax to store the Id (GUID) value of the managed identity in a variable that you'll use in the upcoming steps in [Azure Az PowerShell](/powershell/azure/install-az-ps).

 ```powershell
 $MI_ID = (Get-AzADServicePrincipal -DisplayName "<ResourceName>").Id